The rules for life after college have changed. Learn how you can help your child prepare for their future career.

 What is the housing situation?
 What safety measures are in place?

 The majority of students live in TWC's Residential and Academic Facility (RAF), located in the thriving neighborhood of NoMa, or in a comparable building within close proximity.
-Our residences are considered "luxury-style apartments", and include fully furnished units with washer-dryer, fully equipped kitchens, TV, cable, wi-fi and dishwasher.
+Our residences are considered "luxury-style apartments", and include fully furnished units with washer-dryer, fully equipped kitchens, TV, wi-fi and dishwasher.
 Apartments are primarily two-bedroom, two-bath units with a shared common space of living room, kitchen and dining area.
 All buildings offer a computer lab, fitness center, lounge.
 The majority of our academic and professional development programs take place at the RAF, so the majority of students do not have to leave the building at all to attend them.

 Students may request a roommate when they submit their profile.
 For those students who do not select their own roommate, TWC pairs them based on a percentage of match indicated by the personality information they share in their profile.